-- 1. The applicant family includes a dependent child in the household; - 2. the family experienced a catastrophic situation such as natural disasters, death of a spouse or child, medical emergency and constructive evictions (including domestic violence); and - 3. the family has exhausted all income and resources.
+- 1. The applicant family includes a dependent child in the household; - 2.
+The family experienced one of the following catastrophic situations: death of a spouse or child, medical emergency, natural disaster, court-ordered or constructive eviction, child welfare emergency, or domestic violence; and - 3.
+The family has exhausted all income and resources.